emmamglass/reconstructor/README.md

 ## Installation:
 ### Install Reconstructor python package
-This can be done via pip in the command line
+This can be done via pip in terminal on mac or in an anaconda environment on a windows machine

 ```
 pip install reconstructor